 Last year, 29 organised litter picks took place across the borough, resulting in 616 70-litre bags of litter and waste being collected.
 More than half (54%) of the items collected were discarded plastic bottles, aluminium cans and glass bottles, which were subsequently recycled.

-This year’s campaign will not only see tons of litter being removed from the environment on our doorstep, it also aims to rescue thousands of the plastic bottles and aluminum drinks cans that are simply thrown on the ground but could, very easily, be recycled.
+This year’s campaign will not only see tonnes of litter being removed from the environment on our doorstep, it also aims to rescue thousands of the plastic bottles and aluminium drinks cans that are simply thrown on the ground but could, very easily, be recycled.
 Volunteers will be asked to separate the litter they pick into three bags: one for plastic bottles; one for aluminium cans and a third for the rest of the rubbish.

-KBT have produced a “how to” guide for those hosting clean-ups, which contains vital health and safety advice, as well as advice about public liability insurance for the clean-ups as well promotional posters for groups wishing to hold a clean-up.
+Keep Britain Tidy have produced a “how to” guide for those hosting clean-ups, which contains vital health and safety advice, as well as advice about public liability insurance for the clean-ups as well promotional posters for groups wishing to hold a clean-up.
 These can be downloaded from their website here Great British Spring Clean

 There are lots of reasons why it’s important to get involved.

 More than 2.25 million pieces of litter are dropped in the UK every day, with litter blighting our streets, parks and beaches and costing us nearly £1 billion a year to clear up.